jbeeko/TypeUp/README.md

 >
 ```

-This is a very small model (a larger example is [here](#Appendix-I-Larger-Example)), but even so the potential of FSharp types as a data definition language is apperent.
+This is a very small model, but even so the potential of FSharp types as a data definition language is apperent.
 For example a misnamed field results in
 ```
 Error in Ln: 7 Col: 1
 Cty: Vancouver